 - How they’d like to do them

-The doodles below (by Naintara Land - a User Researcher for GDS UK) illustrate some of the reasons why we do user research.
+These doodles (by Naintara Land, a User Researcher for GDS UK) illustrate some of the reasons why we do user research.

-There’s a misconception that it’s just ok to do a bit of research and testing at the end of your project.
-The truth is - you need UX research first, followed by usability testing and iteration throughout.
+There’s a misconception that it’s ok to just do a bit of research and testing at the end of your project.
+The truth is that you need UX research first, followed by usability testing and iteration throughout.

 The second challenge is how often businesses think they know their users without having done any research.
 You’ll be surprised at how often a client will tell you that user research is not necessary because they know their users!

 In a 2005 survey completed by Bain, a large global management consulting firm, they found some startling results.
-80% of business thought they knew best about what they were delivering.
-Only 8% of those businesses customers agreed.
+80% of businesses thought they knew best about what they were delivering.
+Only 8% of those businesses’ customers agreed.

 The survey may be getting old, but the principle and misperception still persist.

 In some cases, businesses genuinely do know their customers and there may be previous data on hand to utilise.
 However, more often than not, ‘knowing the users’ comes down to personal assumptions and opinions.

 “It’s only natural to assume that everyone uses the Web the same way we do, and—like everyone else—we tend to think that our own behavior is much more orderly and sensible than it really is.”
 (Don’t Make Me Think ‘Revisited’, Steve Krug, 2014.)
 A must on every UX Designer’s bookshelf!